ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 Field Name Type Description name string The name of the component. usageCPU number

-Actual CPU time used by the component expressed by a number from an interval (0, 1) (0 means 0% of CPU is used by the component, 1 means 100% of CPU is used by the component).
+Actual CPU time used by the component (user + system mode) expressed by a number from an interval (0, n) (0 means no CPU is used by the component, 1 means one CPU core is fully used by the component).

-Actual CPU time used by the component in a user mode expressed by a number from an interval (0, 1) (0 means 0% of CPU is used by the component, 1 means 100% of CPU is used by the component).
+Actual CPU time used by the component in a user mode expressed by a number from an interval (0, n) (0 means no CPU is used by the component, 1 means one CPU core is fully used by the component).

-Maximal CPU time used by the component expressed by a number from an interval (0, 1) (0 means 0% of CPU is used by the component, 1 means 100% of CPU is used by the component).
+Maximal CPU time used by the component (user + system mode) expressed by a number from an interval (0, n) (0 means no CPU is used by the component, 1 means one CPU core is fully used by the component).

-Maximal CPU time used by the component in user mode expressed by a number from an interval (0, 1) (0 means 0% of CPU is used by the component, 1 means 100% of CPU is used by the component).
+Maximal CPU time used by the component in user mode expressed by a number from an interval (0, n) (0 means no CPU is used by the component, 1 means one CPU core is fully used by the component).

 Tracking fields available for an input or output port: